wp-plugins/my-calendar/readme.txt

    My Calendar -> Settings
    My Calendar -> Style Editor
    My Calendar -> Behavior Editor
+   My Calendar -> Template Editor

 4. Edit or create a page on your blog which includes the shortcode [my_calendar] and visit the page you have edited or created.
 You should see your calendar.
 Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 1.11.0 =

+* Added option to use {date} in Today's Events widget title.
+* Events with the same time are now sub-sorted by title in Upcoming Events lists.
+* Template tag {endtime} returns empty string if same as start time
+* Standard event output returns empty string for event end time if same as start time.
+* Can only check 'multi-day event' option if event has multiple occurrences.
+* Categories in editor now sortable by either ID or category name.
+* Categories in input now sorted by category name.
+* Updated mobile detection class.
+* Major revision to permissions handling to use custom capabilities
+* Redesign of settings pages.
+* Can target tablet devices with CSS by adding a stylesheet called mc-tablet.css to your theme directory.
+* Can target other mobile devices with CSS by adding a stylesheet called mc-mobile.css to your theme directory.
+* Template tags now support before and after attributes: {tag before="<p>" after="</p>"}
+* Added option to retrieve events, categories, and locations from a remote database. (e.g., to share calendar information between 3 related sites.)
+* Eliminated details arrow; forcing anchor element on clickable title.
+* Added 'id' attribute to My Calendar shortcode, to customize unique ID for calendar and avoid non-compliant duplication of IDs
+* Added 'template' attribute to My Calendar shortcode, so specific calendars can use their own individual custom templates.
+Templates should be text files (.txt) placed in your theme directory.
+* Reduced specificity in stylesheets by eliminating ID-based references.
+* Fixed bug with day/date consistency in 5-day grid calendars.
+* Added day class to date boxes without dates.
+* Jumpbox is now switchable from the shortcode.
+* Fixed google maps link to use the correct directions targeting method
+* Various changes for WP 3.4 compatibility.
+* Updated Danish Translation
+* Updated Czech Translation
+* Added Hindi Translation

 = 1.10.12 =